Dr.

 will stand in public and address an audience.

-These facts can be confirmed or authenticated
+These facts can be

 by any wishing to know.